asigalov61/Optimus-VIRTUOSO/Dataset-Model/Relative-Global-Attention/README.md

 ***

 ### NOTES: This is a one-short learner architecture and model, so the tests have confirmed that training for 2 epcochs is only detrimental to the results.
 At least with Music.
-This architecture either learns or it does not, so if you are not getting good results, it is always a great idea to thoroughly cehck the dataset...
+This architecture either learns or it does not, so if you are not getting good results, it is always a great idea to thoroughly check the dataset...

 ***